Honouring six Distinguished Service Awards recipients

-Dr. Flynn is the former Vice Dean (Education, Faculty of Health Sciences) and currently a professor, educator, researcher, mentor, and leader of the pursuit, improvement, and championing of education at all levels.
+Not only is Flynn the Vice Dean (Education, Faculty of Health Sciences), she is a professor, educator, researcher, mentor, and leader of the pursuit, improvement, and championing of education at all levels.
 She is dedicated to the fundamental transformation of medical education, and her accomplishments will impact students, faculty, and staff for years to come.

 Jim Leech, MBA’73

 Chancellor Emeritus Leech is a former trustee and chair of University Council who enthusiastically celebrated more than 40,000 graduates during convocation ceremonies.
 The generous philanthropist – who served as chancellor from 2014 to 2021 – has had a profound impact on the lives of countless students and enriched the university community with his dedicated service.

 Don Raymond, Sc’84, PhD’98

 Board Chair Emeritus Raymond is a volunteer extraordinaire who is committed to principles of collegial governance.
 He fostered strong relationships with student leaders resulting in fundamental changes to responsible investment strategies, decarbonization, and climate action at the university.

 The director of Environmental Health and Safety at Queen’s since 1999 is a trusted adviser who has helped develop policies, programs, and services to promote a healthy and safe workplace and campus.
 He was instrumental in the university’s response to COVID-19 and provided guidance and leadership in navigating the complexities of safety during the global pandemic.